MightiD/link-shortener/README.md

     in it, create a file called "serverAddress.txt" in that file, put the addess of the server running it for example, 192.168.100.100:8080
-    also you have to change the hard coded value in the src/static/index.js file if you want to change the port you have to do so in the main.py file and the js file

     then run python3 src/main.py